QuantumArjun/DeinDoc/README.md

+# MediLink
-# MediLink - 3rd Place HackGT for Anthem's "Best Healthcare Marketplace" Award
+### Update!
+MediLink won 3rd Place HackGT for Anthem's "Best Healthcare Marketplace" Award
 Note: The name of the repository, DeinDoc, comes from our original name for the project, DeinDoc (translates to "Your Doc" in German)

 ## Use it yourself